aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex3fixbugs/_index.en.md

 +++

 {{% notice info %}}
-Points and socreboard only apply when this lab is run during an AWS Event.
+Points and scoreboard only apply when this lab is run during an AWS Event.
 {{% /notice %}}

 # Are you ready to start Lab 2?